smalandrey67/chefMaster/README2.md

 # do the reusable style component for warning and errors !!

-# find out and solve problem with overflow hiddent whenver we open the modal
+# find out and solve problem with overflow hiddent whenver we open the modal - DONE pertially

 # create owm form element for each component wich use this

 # do the same input with label for search ang for create post

 # change attrs.
-You can paste them directyly from compoenent
+You can paste them directyly from compoenent - DONE

-# create resize spinner for dif components
+# create resize spinner for dif components - DONE

 # fix types for post rewuest.
-When we are getting data we have no type ober there
+When we are getting data we have no type over there - DONE

-# Change name of each slice
+# Change name of each slice - DONE

-# Change export reducer at each slice
+# Change export reducer at each slice - DONE

-# When we return the date inside of CreateAsyncThunk we don't put as type of someting !!
+# When we return the date inside of CreateAsyncThunk we don't put as type of someting !!  - DONE